 What is Melamine Furniture?

 Melamine furniture is constructed from a manufactured-wood substrate, like MDF (medium density fiberboard) or plywood, that has been covered in melamine laminate.
 The melamine resin gives these otherwise lower-quality materials a very durable and attractive finish!
-This is what makes melamine furniture, like cabinets, office desks, and display counters, so popular!
+This is what makes melamine furniture, like cabinets and display counters, so popular!
 While 100% real wood furniture pieces have their benefits, in many cases using melamine laminated furniture is the most cost effective, lightweight, and convenient choice.

 Benefits of Building with Melamine Laminates

 - Durable - scratch & shatter resistant, waterproof

 - Inexpensive - covers inexpensive substrates like MDF or plywood

 - Choice - can be produced in a wide variety of colors & finishes